 America is home to some of the longest and most impressive wooden bridges in the world.
 From the iconic Brooklyn Bridge to the small but sturdy bridges of the countryside, these wooden structures span large distances and offer a unique glimpse into the past.
 Here is a list of the top 10 longest wooden bridges in America

 1. The Gates of the Mountains Bridge in Montana:

 The Gates of the Mountains Bridge is an iconic bridge located in the Gates of the Mountains Wilderness of the Lewis and Clark National Forest in Montana.
 The Longest Wooden Bridge In America spans the Missouri River and connects the two sides of the canyon, providing access to the breathtaking scenery of the area.
-Built-in the 1930s, the bridge is a reminder of the history and culture of Montana, and of the importance of the Missouri River to the state.

 The bridge was originally constructed as part of a larger project to build a road connecting Helena to Great Falls.
 The bridge was designed to serve as a link between the two cities, as well as provide access to the Gates of the Mountains Wilderness.
 The bridge was built using a combination of concrete, steel, and timber, and is the longest single-span bridge in Montana at 995 feet.

 2. The High Bridge of Virginia: